Publish Date: 07/14/2022

 Wilson was an excellent fielding Center-fielder and was the best base stealer in Royals history compiling 612 during his career.

 Quiz was the best closer in Royals history and he compiled 238 saves(second in team history) and a 2.55 ERA(first in team history).
 Quiz on many occasions entered the game in the seventh inning and would finish the game out.
+Check out the best new bookmakers for betting on baseball!

 White is one of the most underrated second basemen in MLB history.
 White won eight gold gloves in his KC career and was maybe the best defensive player in Royals history.
 White also played in five All-Star games and is second all-time in Royals history with 2,006 hits.